petkaantonov/bluebird/API.md

 #####`.cancel()` -> `Promise`

 Cancel this promise.
-The cancellation will propagate to farthest ancestor promise which is still defer.
+The cancellation will propagate to farthest cancellable ancestor promise which is still pending.

-That ancestor will then be rejected with a CancellationError object as the rejection reason.
+That ancestor will then be rejected with a `CancellationError` (get a reference from `Promise.CancellationError`) object as the rejection reason.

 In a promise rejection handler you may check for a cancellation